 #1- Build Trust With Google

-Google is forever on the hunt for rouge webmasters who are trying to game their algorithm.
+Google is forever on the hunt for rogue webmasters who are trying to game their algorithms.

-And one of the easiest way to show them you’re legit is to have active social media accounts with genuine activity.
+And one of the easiest ways to show them you’re legit is to have active social media accounts with genuine activity.